rogerkeays/vimjournal/README.md

 The real power of *vimjournal* comes from organising your information in a way that you can find it.
 Experience shows that the best way to organise information is by type, then by date. *Vimjournal* encourages you to organise your information chronologically, but it is still possible to end up with a big ball of mud if you mix different types of data in your logs.

 It might be tempting to put, for example, all of the information for a project in one file, but this would be like organising your kitchen by recipe.
 It's going to be very cluttered if your have more than three or four recipes.
-If your kitchen is well organised (by type), you can make any recipe known to man.
+If your kitchen is well organised, you can make any recipe known to man.
 Organise by type and use tags to cross-reference logs.

 *Vimjournal* is useful for recording many different types of data: